-JPMorgan: Bitcoin can hit $146,000 as gold plays factor
+Bitcoin can hit $146,000 as gold plays factor: JPMorgan

 Powered by

-Still, many including Frist Trust Advisors’ chief economist Brian Wesbury are not buying into all the hype full throttle due to bitcoin’s extreme volatility.
+Still, many including First Trust Advisors’ chief economist Brian Wesbury are not buying into all the hype full throttle due to bitcoin’s extreme volatility.

 “Can you pay your taxes in bitcoin?
 Can you buy anything you want with bitcoin?
-That’s what has to happen for you to have a true currency out of some cryptocurrency, it’s a long way away from that” he noted.
+That’s what has to happen for you to have a true currency out of some cryptocurrency, it’s a long way away from that,” he noted.